ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 disgrace you, and that I must hope to have this pleasure often repeated, especially when a certain desirable event, my dear Eliza (glancing at her sister and Bingley) shall take place.
 What congratulations will then flow in!
-I appeal to Mr. Darcy:--but let me not interrupt you, sir.
+I appeal to Mr. Darcy: -- but let me not interrupt you, sir.
 You will not thank me for detaining you from the bewitching converse of that young lady, whose bright eyes are also upbraiding me."